WinVector/ExampleRPackage/extras/setting_up_a_MacOS_machine.md

 Our example of how to set up a Linux machine is for `MacOS` Catalina (should work on earlier versions).
+This is to prepare for [our lesson on building your own R package](https://github.com/WinVector/ExampleRPackage).

 ## Installing R and support software